 3. Income Sources: Where’s the Money Coming From?

-- Use NRE to park income earned abroad (e.g., salary, investments).
+- Use NRE to park income earned abroad (e.g., salary, investments) in INR.

 - Use NRO to manage income from Indian assets (e.g., rental income, dividends, pensions, Indian business income).